JacobHenner/NHSABot/README.md

 NHSABot is a Python bot that tweets when [North Hudson Sewerage Authority](http://www.nhudsonsa.com/) sewage is draining into the Hudson River, between New York and New Jersey.
 These events are referred to as [combined sewer overflows](https://en.wikipedia.org/wiki/Combined_sewer#Combined_sewer_overflows_\(CSOs\)) (CSOs).

+As of April 19, 2018, the bot also tweets [National Weather Service](https://www.weather.gov/) alerts for Hudson County which are categorized as moderate or severe.

 This project is primarily hosted on [SocialCoders](https://socialcoders.org/JacobHenner/NHSABot).

 ## Getting Started